appfoundry/react-adal-authentication-session-sample/README.md

 After we’ve initialized everything we need, we can start coding the logic to successfully render the React application or to redirect the user to Microsoft’s login page.

-In index.js, import the AuthContext from our authentication service and the adal config to be able to use the IDs.
+In index.js, import the AuthContext from our authentication service and the *AdalConfig* to be able to use the IDs.
 ```js
 // src/index.js
 import AdalConfig from './config/AdalConfig'